gregfagan/blog/xr-remote-display/README.md

 - `vite.config.ts`, where message passing is configured
 - `stream.html`, a single-file JavaScript app loaded by the dev machine
-- `connectToRemoteDisplay.ts`, logic on the immersive app side for connecting to the WebRTC stream
+- `connectRemoteDisplay.ts`, logic on the immersive app side for connecting to the WebRTC stream
 - `RemoteDisplay.tsx`, a React component rendering the display in the WebXR session